shalslikesepi/oldversion.github.io/_pages/about.md

 ## Background

-During my undergraduate study, I was a two-time recipient of the University Scholars Award—a prestigious research fellowship funding mentored research.
+During my undergraduate study, I was a two-time recipient of the University Scholars Award—a prestigious fellowship funding mentored research.
 The first year funded work with Dr. Laura Guyer where we assessed career readiness outcomes in pre-health students across the state of Florida.
 Specifically, we investigated whether participation in the extracurricular program Health Occupation Students of American (HOSA) prepared a future workforce capable of meeting the ever-changing needs of diverse populations.

 The second year funded my work with Dr. Nosha Farhadfar through the UF Health Cancer Center.
 I was able to expand my experience into the clinical setting at the UF Bone Marrow Transplant Clinic where I consented and surveyed patients, conducted follow-ups, and managed data integrity helping to address dietary outcomes in transplant patients.
 This experience culminated in a talk, a poster presentation, a publication, and a supplement.
 Building off of my work here, I then transitioned into a summer internship in Cancer Epidemiology with Dr. Jong Park at Moffitt Cancer Center.